csvprobotica/RoSGhost_2025/README.md

    - The robot remains in its final position, indicating the completion of its task.

 ## Challenges
-_One of the challenges was to improve the robot's turns, as at the beginning it did not move accurately.
-As a team, we analyzed the problem, tested solutions, and managed to optimize its performance.
-This allowed us to apply theoretical knowledge in practice and strengthen our ability to solve problems as a group._
+_Well, one of our challenges was to ensure that it followed the correct trajectory in any position we placed the robot.
+Instead of viewing it as a problem, we took it as a fun challenge, always with discipline and a lot of care, but we saw it as a way to show that there is always room for improvement.._